 - Staff may spend their time standing around

-You will want your loved one to have caregivers who she knows and can come to trust.
-A nursing home with constant staff turn over won’t be able to provide that.
-Furthermore, a nursing home with constant turn over may have underlying problems not readily apparent.
+You will want your loved one to have caregivers who he or she knows and can come to trust.
+A nursing home with constant staff turnover will not be able to provide that.
+Furthermore, nursing homes with a constant turnover may have underlying problems not readily apparent.

 If You Have Already Placed Your Loved One in a Nursing Home

 While it is important to carefully inspect nursing homes ahead of time, you should stay vigilant after you place your loved one in a nursing home.
 Watch for signs that may be indicators of abuse.
 These signs can include, but are not limited to:

 - Significant changes in the behavior of your loved one, such as bursts of anger or despair